vcleapz/profile-hacktoberfest/README.md

 - Fork this repository
 - Clone forked repository to local
-- add your nickname to program
+- add your nickname to Contributor.md
 - push to your forked repository
 - Create Pull Request